 - Resolved a disability discrimination claim for a service industry client by creatively developing a reasonable accommodation for the employee, which still met client work demands.

 Heather has garnered an AV® Preeminent distinction, the highest available mark for professional excellence from Martindale-Hubbell’s Peer Review Ratings.
 Heather has consecutively been listed in The Best Lawyers in America® since 2006, and in 2016 the review guide named her Tampa’s Litigation – Labor and Employment Lawyer of the Year.

-She has been listed in Florida Super Lawyers Magazine from consecutively since 2008.
+She has been listed in Florida Super Lawyers from consecutively since 2008.
 The publication also recognized her in 2011 as one of the Top 50 Female Lawyers.
-Florida Trend Magazine noted Heather as a Florida Legal Elite from 2005-2009, 2011 and 2013, where she ranked in the top two percent of practicing Florida Bar Members.
+Florida Trend Magazine noted Heather as a Florida Legal Elite from 2005-2009, 2011, 2013 and 2019, where she ranked in the top two percent of practicing Florida Bar Members.